-If you've ever seen a classic Rube Goldberg device, such as the game Mouse Trap or the Honda video on YouTube, this gives you an idea of how fascinating and important triggers are.
+If you've ever seen a classic Rube Goldberg device, such as the game Mouse Trap or the Hondavideo on YouTube, this gives you an idea of how fascinating and important triggers are.

-Codes in the WID exist in both the indcodes/occodes tables and in their respective lookup tables.
-These codes are kept in synch with the use of triggers.
+Codes are kept in synch with the use of triggers.
+These codes exist in both the indcodes/occodes tables and in their respective lookup tables.

-Triggers are code that runs when something happens to a table (the triggering event).
-The events are:
+The triggering events are:

-Adding a record
+- Adding a record

-Editing a record
+- Editing a record

-Deleting a record
+- Deleting a record

-Whenever you do any of the above to indcodes or occcodes, the associated record in the lookup table is automatically changed.
+When doing any of the above to indcodes or occcodes, the associated record in the lookup table is automatically changed.